kiba/Writings/for_science/chp9_meeting_the_host.md

 Time passed as she went up in an elevator with them, to god knows where.
 But it felt like an eternity.

-Eventually, the wayward traveler and her escorted arrived at a more inviting abode, complete with actual bedsheet, shelves, pillows, cup remen, and other creature comforts, including an actual restroom.
+Eventually, the wayward traveler and her escorted arrived at a more inviting abode, complete with actual bedsheet, shelves, pillows, cup ramen, and other creature comforts, including an actual restroom.
 However, nowhere had she gone outside the whole time.

 And she had kept track the entire time, estimating the distance travel, and it wasn't inconsiderable.
 Somewhere around three kilometers.